 Program Houses foster a sense of community by bringing people of common interests to a common living environment, with the implicit understanding that said common environment is essential to the purpose and functioning of the house.
 Language and Cultural Houses give students the opportunity to speak a foreign language and to learn about other cultures.
 Theme Houses are formed around an issue or activity in which the residents have a common interest.

 Program Houses enrich not only their members but also the Brown Community.
-The policies for formation and maintenance of Program Houses are defined by the Program House Guidelines, which are available from the Student Activities Office.
+The policies for formation and maintenance of Program Houses are defined by the Program House Guidelines.
 Among other activities, Program Houses organize cultural events, throw theme parties, and volunteer their time in the Providence community.
 Many students have their most memorable experiences at Brown during their years in a Program House.

-The selection process varies somewhat between houses.
+How to Join a Program House: The selection process varies somewhat between houses.
 Program Houses organize a procedure called recruitment which begins in late January.
-Each house holds open houses beginning in December that allow interested students to become acquainted with the house and its members.
 All hold information sessions; some houses require interviews.
-(To find out more information about a particular house, contact its leaders or attend an information session.)
 Regardless of which Greek or Program House you decide to join, your choice must be finalized by Super Deadline Day.
-Moreover, your decision is final and binding - Once you have signed a commitment card you will not be permitted to participate in the Housing Lottery.
+Moreover, your decision is final and binding - once you have completed a bid acceptance form, you will not be permitted to participate in the Residential Life housing lottery.
 Program Houses are a positive alternative to hall living; and all are encouraged to consider this option strongly.